marpaia/alpaca-trade-api-cpp/README.md

 alpaca_deps()
 ```

-To compile the program, you must add the dependencies to the desired target in a `BUILD` file.
+To compile the program, you must add the dependency to the desired target in a `BUILD` file.
 For example, consider the following `cpp_binary` stanza:

 ```py
 load("@com_github_marpaia_alpaca_trade_api_cpp//bazel:deps.bzl", "ALPACA_DEPS")